jellyfin/jellyfin.org/docs/general/server/settings.md

 ## Login Disclaimer

-This message will be shown to users when they login on your server.
+This message will be shown to users when they login to your server.

 ## Custom Style